Event Overview

 Mandatory Gear

-- Headtorch: Between 5:00pm-6:00am, participants must carry a headtorch during night laps.
+- Headtorch: You must carry a headtorch during night laps, between 5:00pm-6:00am.

 - Cup or flask: Coffs Backyard Ultra is a cupless event.
 Bring your own cup or flask for water, electrolytes, soup or noodles.